SiteQ8/ics-iot-ot-hardening/README.md

 ---

 **Disclaimer**: This framework is provided for educational and professional use.
 Always test security implementations in development environments before production deployment.
+Users should seek proper training and certification from authorized providers for comprehensive understanding of ICS security principles.
+The authors are not responsible for any operational disruptions caused by implementation of these security controls.

+**Disclaimer**: This framework is provided for educational and professional use.
+Always test security implementations in development environments before production deployment.
 The authors are not responsible for any operational disruptions caused by implementation of these security controls.